sobaba-12/sim_and_scat/content/parameterisation/mixing_rules.md

 Generally these off-the-shelf potentials only give the van der Waals potential for a self interaction.
 This is the interaction of a particular atom with another atom of the same type, e.g. an argon-argon interaction.
+This means that the off-the-shelf model can be more concise.
 Therefore, it is necessary to determine how the different atom types **interact with one another**.
 This is achieved through the application of mixing rules, providing a way to calculate the interaction potentials of different atoms interacting with each other.